LeConte Hall: History

 In 1924, the university opened LeConte Hall in order to accommodate an enlarged physics department, and to support the hiring of new, talented faculty.
 One of the newly hired faculty was Ernest Lawrence, who joined the department in 1928.
-Lawrence, together with students M. S. Livingston and David Sloan built an 11-inch cyclotron and installed it in room 329 LeConte.
+Lawrence, together with students M. S. Livingston and David Sloan built an 11-inch cyclotron and installed it in room 325 LeConte.
 The device was the first successful, functional cyclotron and produced a current of 1.22 MeV protons.

 Lawrence set up the Radiation Laboratory ("Rad Lab") in the space between LeConte Hall and the Campanile.
 The lab was later moved up the hill and renamed Lawrence Berkeley Laboratory.

 Another nuclear physicist, J. Robert Oppenheimer joined the department in the summer of 1929.
 Oppenheimer maintained an office, together with his group of students in room 219 LeConte.
 In 1942, Oppenheimer was appointed head of the fast neutron research group, and in the summer of that year, he invited the leading physicists of the time to discuss the theoretical aspects of developing an atomic weapon.
 The physicists and Oppenheimer's students, including Hans Bethe, John Van Vleck, Felix Bloch, and others, worked in the top floor of LeConte Hall and spent a month analyzing data.
-A plaque commemorating the Oppenheimer and his students can be found outside of room 433.
+A plaque commemorating Oppenheimer and his students can be found outside of room 433.

 In 1950, an addition attached to LeConte Hall at its northwest corner was opened.
 In 2004, the original part of LeConte Hall was named to the National Register of Historic Places.

 In 2006, the UC Berkeley campus completed a US$30.7 million renovation project, designed to update the LeConte Hall facilities as well as to provide seismic retrofitting.
 Being a historic landmark, an effort was made to preserve the original architecture as well as to restore original attributes, such as the historic skylight on the fourth floor, which houses the Berkeley Center for Theoretical Physics.

 In 2020, the university removed the LeConte name from the building due to the LeConte brothers' support of white supremacy.
 As of 2021, it is temporarily called Physics South (for the original building) and Physics North (for the 1950 addition), while the university decides on a permanent name.